The lattice of varieties of monoids: Finiteness conditions

 \subsection{Small varieties}

-A variety of algebras with a finite subvariety lattice is \emph{small variety}.
+A variety of algebras with a finite subvariety lattice is said to be \emph{small}.
 Small varieties of monoids have not yet been specifically studied.
-However, results of the article~\cite{Rasin-82} and Proposition~\ref{MON is sublat of SEM} (or results from~\cite{Polak-88} and Proposition~\ref{UCR is sublat of UCR_sem}) imply the following assertion.
+However, results of Rasin~\cite{Rasin-82} and Proposition~\ref{MON is sublat of SEM} (or results of Pol\'ak~\cite{Polak-88} and Proposition~\ref{UCR is sublat of UCR_sem}) imply the following result.